mesosphere/dcos-kafka-service/README.md

 }
 ```

-The same information can be retrieved through the CLI:
+The same information can be retrieved through the DCOS CLI:

 ``` bash
 $ dcos kafka connection